How to Replace Garage Door Spring

 Picture this if you will – it’s early in the AM hours you’re out cold.
 Suddenly, a loud crash wakes you from your deep sleep.
 You spring up and out of bed to find the source of the noise?
 Has the zombie apocalypse begun?
 After looking through the house with a quick crusted eye once over, you decide to head back to the warm and cozy bed.

-It isn’t until you’ve exhausted your snooze button that morning, now in mad rush to get yourself and children ready for work and school.
-Racing against the clock, you manage to get yourself and rat pack together as you scurry in a frenzy through the garage and into your car.
+It isn’t until you’ve exhausted your snooze button that morning, now in a mad rush to get yourself and your children ready for work and school.
+Racing against the clock, you manage to get yourself and the rat pack together as you scurry in a frenzy through the garage and into your car.
 But now your garage door doesn’t open.
 You feverishly push the remote button with your first reaction being that the batteries must be dead.
-The noise the woke you earlier that morning before the nagging electric buzzer on the clock radio.
-The noise you thought was part of your comatose state was actually a reality when you notice that the noise you heard was the snapping of your garage door spring.
+The noise woke you an online doctor earlier that morning before the nagging electric buzzer on the clock radio.
+The noise you thought was part of your comatose state was actually a reality when you noticed that the noise you heard was the snapping of your garage door spring.

 Here’s my recommended “4- Step Process for Repairing Your Garage Door Springs: